GuiTadeuS/DatingApp/README.md

 ##### Explanation of Technologies:

++ *Redis*: Cache that sits between the backend and the main database (PostgreSQL).
+Used to reduce database load and speed up commonly accessed user data.

 + *OpenTelemetry*: Generate telemetry data (metrics, logs, and traces).

 + *Grafana*: Visualizing and analyzing data collected by OpenTelemetry.